metmuseum/marble/README.md

           		npm link

-2)  Next, tell whatever project you're working on to use that local, linked version of Marble.
+2)  Next, tell whatever downstream project you're working on to use that local, linked version of Marble.

     - Navigate to a local project folder and find the directory that contains the `package.json` that originally specified Marble. \* For example, in Ghidorah, this wouldn't be the project root, it would be: `ghidorah/MMA.Ghidorah/`
     - From _that_ directory, run: